 Narcissists and their need to achieve greatness can override everything else.
 They seldom listen to others and show little interest in coworkers.
 They aren’t worried about conscience or losing others’ love or respect.
 The narcissist has few internal demands to do the right thing.

-Yet, the productive and moral sides of all four personality types bring added advantages to leadership.
-Surprisingly, when used appropriately, one of the strongest leadership personalities is the narcissistic leader.
+Yet, all four personality types’ productive and moral sides bring added advantages to leadership.
+Surprisingly, when used appropriately, the narcissistic leader is one of the strongest leadership personalities.

 Narcissistic or Visionary Leadership?